ucphhpc/docker-migrid/doc/source/sections/getting-started/case-studies/rocky8.rst

 /etc/crypto-policies/back-ends/opensshserver.config for configuring
 Ciphers, KexAlgorithms and MACs rather than the usual /etc/sshd/sshd_config.
-You can remove those and check that the sshd processs does not run with them hard-coded on the command line based on the output of::
+You can remove those and check that the sshd process does not run with them hard-coded on the command line based on the output of::

     ps ax|grep sshd